Ruffles91/Ruffles91.github.io/README.md

 ## Project Charter
 ### Gisborne Special website/ Calendar
 #### Problem Statement
-The current website known as gisbornespecials.co.nz just doesn’t suit Gisborne’s needs.
+*The current website known as gisbornespecials.co.nz just doesn’t suit Gisborne’s needs.
 The website itself feels extremely outdated and requires a revamp.
 Lacks content.
 Needs catchers, which this website makes you want to close it as soon as you open it.
-Most importantly the UX and UI is not aesthetically unpleasing.
+Most importantly the UX and UI is not aesthetically unpleasing.*

 #### Business Case & Benefits
-This website revamp is extremely important as modern-day society is moving into advanced, pleasing UX and UI.
-In terms of business this will please more customers and suit their needs resulting in an increase for
+*This website revamp is extremely important as modern-day society is moving into advanced, pleasing UX and UI.
+In terms of business this will please more customers and suit their needs resulting in an increase for Finance.*
-Finance.

 #### Project vision
-Our project is to connect the community through not only the physical world but via the internet world as well.
-This can be provided by implementing a website-based software that gives our Gisborne community access to specials such as Clothing stores, Electronic stores and Events like Odeon Cinema specials, Rugby events, Soccer events and more.
+*Our project is to connect the community through not only the physical world but via the internet world as well.
+This can be provided by implementing a website-based software that gives our Gisborne community access to:
+- Socialize in groups or person to person interactions
+- specials such as Clothing stores, Electronic stores and Events like Odeon Cinema specials, Local Sporting events, Concert Events, Gisbornes Popular Scenic views  .*

 #### Workload